prasanthreddylomada/News_Blog/README.md

 npm start
 ```

-(Optional) news_flow: Ensure you have the necessary Python dependencies (if any additional are needed), then run or schedule the news_flow scripts that listen for new URLs from news-source and process them.
+(Optional) news_flow: Ensure you have any additional Python dependencies installed, then run or schedule the news_flow scripts that listen for new URLs from news-source and process them.

 ---